 - 1/4 cup confectioners’ sugar, plus more for sprinkling

-- 9 tablespoons (4 1/2 ounces) unsalted butter, at room temperature
+- 9 tablespoons unsalted butter, at room temperature

 - 3/4 cup all-purpose flour, plus more for shaping

-- 6. Bake the crescent cookies for up to 25 minutes, although start checking them after 15 minutes.
-When done, the cookies will still be quite soft but the tops will be firm and beginning to go blondly brown.
+- Bake the crescent cookies for 15 to 20 minutes.
+When done, the cookies will still be quite soft but the tops will be firm and beginning to turn pale brown.
 Let the cookies rest on the baking sheet for a few minutes before you transfer them to a wire rack to cool completely.
-Be careful, as the cookies will be very fragile.
+Be careful as the cookies will be very fragile.